steakknife/YourProduct/Readme.txt

 ========

 I. Windows
-	Requirements for Building YourProduct for Windows
+	Requirements for Building TrueCrypt for Windows
-	Instructions for Building YourProduct for Windows
+	Instructions for Building TrueCrypt for Windows

 II.
 Linux and Mac OS X
-	Requirements for Building YourProduct for Linux and Mac OS X Instructions for Building YourProduct for Linux and Mac OS X
+	Requirements for Building TrueCrypt for Linux and Mac OS X Instructions for Building TrueCrypt for Linux and Mac OS X

-III.
-FreeBSD and OpenSolaris

-IV.
-Third-Party Developers (Contributors)

-V. Legal Information

-VI.
-Further Information

 I. Windows
 ==========

-Requirements for Building YourProduct for Windows:
+Requirements for Building TrueCrypt for Windows:
 ------------------------------------------------

 - Microsoft Visual C++ 2008 SP1 (Professional Edition or compatible)
-- Microsoft Visual C++ 1.52 (available from MSDN Subscriber Downloads)
+- Microsoft Visual C++ 1.52
 - Microsoft Windows SDK for Windows 7 (configured for Visual C++)
 - Microsoft Windows Driver Kit 7.1.0 (build 7600.16385.1)
-- RSA Security Inc. PKCS #11 Cryptographic Token Interface (Cryptoki) 2.20 header files (available at ftp://ftp.rsasecurity.com/pub/pkcs/pkcs-11/v2-20)
+- RSA Security Inc. PKCS #11 Cryptographic Token Interface (Cryptoki) 2.20 header files
 - NASM assembler 2.08 or compatible
 - gzip compressor

-IMPORTANT:

-The 64-bit editions of Windows Vista and later versions of Windows, and in some cases (e.g. playback of HD DVD content) also the 32-bit editions, do not allow the YourProduct driver to run without an appropriate digital signature.
-Therefore, all .sys files in official YourProduct binary packages are digitally signed with the digital certificate of the YourProduct Foundation, which was issued by a certification authority.
-At the end of each official .exe and .sys file, there are embedded digital signatures and all related certificates (i.e. all certificates in the relevant certification chain, such as the certification authority certificates, CA-MS cross-certificate, and the YourProduct Foundation certificate).
-Keep this in mind if you compile YourProduct and compare your binaries with the official binaries.
-If your binaries are unsigned, the sizes of the official binaries will usually be approximately 10 KB greater than sizes of your binaries (there may be further differences if you use a different version of the compiler, or if you install a different or no service pack for Visual Studio, or different hotfixes for it, or if you use different versions of the required SDKs).

-Instructions for Building YourProduct for Windows:
+Instructions for Building TrueCrypt for Windows:
 ------------------------------------------------

 1) Create an environment variable 'MSVC16_ROOT' pointing to the folder 'MSVC15'